equalframework/equal-doc/docs/advanced/external-libraries.md

 ### Examples

-Here are a few examples :
+Here below are a few examples showing how to embed various popular libraries.

 #### Twig - template engine